 top of page

-Inspired by Alejandro Jodorowsky’s psychomagic exercises, in these photographs I stage the bond that I wish existed between us in real life, performing the tenderness I longed for but never received.
+In this project, I attempt to create a repository of images to help me understand my roots, mainly my turbulent relationship with my mother.
+I stage the bond that I wish existed between us in real life, performing the tenderness I longed for but never received.
 I search for clues in the beautiful yet violent island that birthed us both, and in a series of studio portraits from her youth.
 My own body becomes both subject and witness: a site of inheritance and resistance.

 In this work, the body, the landscape, and the archive converge—not to resolve the trauma, but to hold its complexity: a profound need to connect, coupled with the desire to break free from its legacy.